 Many lessees display a negative sentiment towards leasehold property and are of the view that ground rent obligations affect their investment decisions.

-Leasehold tenure (the lessee's interest) is generally perceived as an unattractive ownership option that can result in under-investment in leasehold land.
-The leasehold land tenure is in perpetuity however, Council receives the benefit of the capital gain in land values as opposed to the lessees.
+Leasehold tenure is generally perceived as an unattractive ownership option that can result in under-investment in leasehold land.